adityak74/lerna-babel7-webpack-exec/README.md

 This package helps you to run monorepo specific build commands typically when monorepos import across other repos across the packages.

-Include this as a devDepency is recommended.
+Include this as a devDependency is recommended.

 ## Usage